J.D. Davis Player Props: Giants vs. Mets

 J.D.
 Davis At The Plate

-- In 29.4% of his games this year, Davis has driven in at least one run.
-In three of those games (17.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 27.8% of his games this season, Davis has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in three contests.

-- In six of 17 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.